dvalinotti/gatsby-blog/blog/src/data/posts/cli-tutorial.md

 **4. Running the program**

 To test our program, we can run `./bin/run` in the terminal which will launch our CLI application.
-Congradulations!
+Congratulations!
 You have created your very own CLI tool to use as you please.
 CLI applications can be extremely powerful - and learning how to make them yourself is a great learning experience that can also improve your productivity.
 You can also publish your CLI tool to [npmjs.org](https://npmjs.org/) so anyone can install and use your work!

 The full code for index.ts can be found [here](https://gist.github.com/dan-valinotti/6f7499d8e7a59d32f85740486ef4ba28).